jhudsl/tidyversecourse/docs/05-prediction.md

 ### Model Selection

 Additionally, there are many ways to generate prediction models.
 Each model was developed for a different and specific purpose.
-We'll discuss a few types of predictive models here, with a focus on using linear regression.
 However, regardless of which model you choose to use for prediction, it's best to keep in mind that, in general, the **more data** you have and the **simpler your model is**, the best chance you have at accurately predicting future outcomes:

 - More data - The more observations you have and the more variables you have to choose from to include in your model, the more likely you are to generate an accurate predictive model.
 Note, however, large datasets with lots of missing data or data that have been incorrectly entered are *not* better than small, complete, and accurate datasets.
 Having a trustworthy dataset to build your model is critical.